 Stock options issued after 2013 vest ratably on an annual basis over four years and expire after 10 years.
-Stock options issued from 2010 through 2013 vest ratably on an annual basis over four years and expire after seven years.
+Stock options issued from 2011 through 2013 vest ratably on an annual basis over four years and expire after seven years.
+All stock options have an exercise price equal to the last reported stock price of our Common Stock on the New York Stock Exchange on the last trading day prior to grant.
 The value of all options as of the date of grant is calculated using the Black-Scholes option-pricing model and is amortized over the respective vesting period or the service period, if shorter, for employees who are or will become eligible under the Company's retirement plan.
-The weighted average fair values of options granted during 2016, 2015 and 2014 were \$4.61, \$6.19 and \$6.75, respectively, per option.
+The weighted average fair values of options granted during 2017, 2016 and 2015 were \$6.72, \$4.61 and \$6.19, respectively, per option.
 The fair values of the options granted were determined at the grant dates using the following assumptions: